 However, we should remind ourselves why we must constantly strive to recruit and maintain a diverse workplace and the benefits it can bring us.
-Here are some of the key aspects of company culture and processes that we should be reviewing if we truly want an inclusive workplace.
+It’s a key topic that we cover on our Leadership Programmes and Management Skills Courses.

 Let’s explore why this might happen: